apache/allura/Allura/docs/guides/email.rst

-Guide to email integration in the PyForge
+Guide to email integration in the Allura
 =====================================================================

 Email routing